Magnetic Webs in Stellar Radiative Zones: Introduction

-On the other hand, strong radial magnetic fields threading the entire star would be extremely efficient at transporting AM.
+On the other hand, strong magnetic fields threading the entire star would be extremely efficient at transporting AM.
 In particular, axisymmetric magnetic fields are known to maintain corotation of coupled mass shells when their Alfv\'enic timescale is shorter than the timescale to pump differential rotation \citep{mestel1987magnetic,spruit1998birth,maeder2014magnetic,kissin2015rotation,kissin2018rotation,takahashi2021modeling,gouhier2022angular}.
-This implies that global fields as weak as $B_R\sim10^{-4}\;$G can force entire radiative zones of low mass stars to corotate.
-However, such global coupling is inconsistent with observations, which require a moderate amount of differential rotation to occur somewhere between the core and the envelope \citep{di2018rotational,klion2017diagnostic,fellay2021asteroseismology}.
+This implies that global fields as weak as $B_R\sim10^{-4}\;$G can force entire radiative zones of evolved low-mass stars to corotate.
+However, such global coupling is inconsistent with observations of red giants, which require significant differential rotation to occur somewhere between the core and the envelope \citep{di2018rotational,klion2017diagnostic,fellay2021asteroseismology}.

 This Letter proposes that the puzzle of AM transport is resolved if stellar radiative zones include two types of regions: (1) regions with solid-body rotation enforced by a stable and sturdy magnetic configuration, which we term a ``magnetic web," and (2) differentially rotating regions where AM is exchanged via turbulent transport.
 The rotational evolution of stars within this framework depends on the history of magnetic web formation by dynamo activity in past phases of stellar evolution.
 In isolated stars, magnetic webs are relicts of receding convective zones.
-For instance, in stars with $M\gtrsim 1.3 M_\odot$, magnetic fields are deposited by the retreating core convection zone during the main-sequence phase, so at later evolutionary stages a web covers the previously convective central region (Figure~\ref{fig:MagneticWeb}).
+For instance, in stars with $M\gtrsim 1.3 M_\odot$, magnetic fields are deposited by the retreating core convection zone during the main sequence (MS) phase, so at later evolutionary stages a web covers the previously convective central region (Figure~\ref{fig:MagneticWeb}).
 Stars interacting with external bodies (in binaries and their mergers, or stars engulfing planets) can have particularly rich histories of dynamo episodes and magnetic web formation.